dzorlu/sdc/unscented-kf/README.md

 # Unscented Kalman Filter Project
-C++ implementation of unscented kalman filter.
+C++ implementation of an unscented kalman filter.

 UKFs approximate process and measurement transformations through the use of sigma points.